Metro (Minnesota): Lines

+The main hub of the system is Target Field Station in downtown Minneapolis, which connects to the Blue, Green, Orange, C, and D Lines.
+Mall of America Station is also a hub, serving the Blue, Red, and D Lines.
+Saint Paul Union Depot is envisioned as an additional future hub, currently connecting to the Green, Gold, and B Lines.

-Most trains and buses run at least every 15 minutes throughout the day, with reduced schedules at night and on weekends.
-All stations have electronic displays that show predicted real-time departure information, known as NexTrip.
-Predicted real-time departure information is also available through Metro Transit's website.
+Most trains and buses run at least every 15 minutes throughout the day, with reduced schedules at night and on weekends, and have transit advantages such as bus lanes and transit signal priority.
+All routes feature enhanced station amenities such as heating, pay-at-the-station boarding, and electronic NexTrip displays that show predicted real-time departure information.
+Predicted real-time departure information and route planning is also available through Metro Transit's website.

 Fares

 Metro uses a proof-of-payment system, requiring riders to carry tickets at all times.
-Fares are purchased before boarding, either at ticket machines located in the stations or by scanning a Go-To card at dedicated pedestals.
+Fares are purchased before boarding, either at ticket machines located in the stations or by scanning a Go-To card at dedicated terminals.
 Tickets are valid for 2 1/2 hours after purchase.
-An unlimited number of transfers between Metro lines and Metro Transit bus routes, within the same fare level, are allowed within this period.
-Within the two Downtown Zones of Minneapolis and St. Paul, tickets are 50¢; otherwise they follow normal Metro Transit fares:
+An unlimited number of transfers between Metro lines and Metro Transit bus routes within the same fare level are allowed within this period.
+Within the two Downtown Zones of Minneapolis and St. Paul, tickets are 50¢, but do not allow transfers.
+Certain buses operating on Nicollet Mall are marked as Free Ride.
+Otherwise, standard fares apply.